polarsquad/kubernetes-developer-workshop/www/content/basics.md

 ---

 ## Resource types
-There's multiple built in resource types, and you can [create more with custom resource types](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions), but usually few basic resources are enough to get started.
+There are multiple built-in resource types, and you can [create more with custom resource types](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions), but usually, a few basic resources are enough to get started.

 - `Pod` - One or more containers what are deployed and managed together
-- `Deployment` - Manage _Pod_ replica set and do rolling upgrade of _Pods_
+- `Deployment` - Manage _Pod_ replica set and do rolling a upgrade of _Pods_
 - `Service` - Group one or more _Pods_ together to be a single _Service_
 - `Ingress` - Exposes _Service_ to public access

-There's even more commands, check `kubectl --help` for more info.
+There are even more commands, check `kubectl --help` for more info.

 ## basics of kubectl
-`kubectl` is command line tool to manage Kubernetes.
+`kubectl` is a command line tool to manage Kubernetes.
 There's is various other open source CLI and GUI tools to do the same and more.

 Usually you need few basic commands: